-At the time of fund allocation, the Commission may extend the deadline for completion of work and the liquidation of funds, if necessary, to accommodate the proposed expenditure plan for the project.
+At the time of fund allocation, the implementing agency may request that the Commission extend the deadline for completion of work and the liquidation of funds, if necessary, to accommodate the proposed expenditure plan for the project.

 Contract Award - Construction phase contracts must be awarded within six months of an approved allocation.